WHM_Banner.jpg

 Highlighting Achievements and Challenges for Women in the Physical Sciences Community

 Women have been vital to the physical sciences from the very beginning.
-Contrary to modern stereotypes, before the 1850s, physics was considered a “girls” subject.
+Contrary to modern stereotypes, before the 1850s, physics was considered a “girls” subject .
 Since then, the work of luminaries such as Marie Curie, Lisa Meitner, Jocelyn Bell Burnell, Chien-Shiung Wu, and countless other women set foundational knowledge that continues to drive our understanding of the universe and advance collective scholarship.

 Jovonni Spinner headshot

-Diversity, Equity and Belonging Officer American Institute of Physics
+Diversity, Equity and Belonging Officer AIP

 Marching Towards Equality: Recognizing Women’s Achievements in Physics

 Throughout March, AIP is committed to highlighting archival images, statistical data, teaching resources, and news and analysis that celebrate the accomplishments of women in science.
 By elevating their experiences, we hope to inform and inspire meaningful change and inclusion.
-Be sure to follow our social channels and join in on the conversation.
+Be sure to follow our social media channels and join in on the conversation.

 Women at Wellesley.jpg